 Instead of rushing to conclude a kid is misbehaved, spoiled, stupid, eats junk food all the time, or is generally a bad kid, think about the possible back stories of their lives as stated above.

 How many times have you made a bad impression without meaning to?
 Toddlers leave bad impressions if they have bad days.
 And even on good days they’ll leave bad impressions if they don’t know you.
-It’s not my intention to make excuses for ‘bad’ behavior, but maybe when you see ‘bad’ behavior I see a kid trying to cope in life.
-It takes years and years to understand how to behave appropriately in society, and even as they become adults I can’t fathom why most behave the way they do.
+It’s not my intention to make excuses for ‘bad’ behavior.
+Perhaps when you see ‘bad’ behavior I see a kid trying to cope in life.
+It takes years to understand how to behave appropriately in society.
+Even as children become adults I can’t fathom why most behave the way they do.
 I’ve seen grown adults throw tantrums on airplanes or restaurants when they didn’t get what they wanted.